UENotForMIT/UENotForMIT.github.io/staticsite/content/home/problems.md

 At the national convention, we would be limited to a maximum of 15 speaking delegates, while unions of only 30 members would still be eligible for a minimum of 3 (Article 22 Section F), this would significantly dilute our voice in discussions of policy.

-Furthermore, although we would vote with our full membership strength, due to rounding up of smaller unions in determining voting strength, we would likely be disproportionately underrepresented, receiving less than our proportional 15% of the national union membership.
+Furthermore, although we would vote with our full membership strength, due to rounding up of smaller unions in determining voting strength, we would likely be disproportionately underrepresented, receiving less than our proportional 13% of the national union membership.
-The UE and the GSU have yet to answer our questions as to how these numberes worok out in practice.
+The UE and the GSU have yet to answer our questions as to how these numbers work out in practice.
 Importantly, the UE National Convention specifies "The basis of representation shall be one vote for every one hundred members or major fraction thereof."
 However, according to the data from the Department of Labor for local UE unions, the median union size is 50 members meaning that many small unions may be overrepresented.
 Here, we attempt to estimate the effect that such rounding would have on our ability to vote.
 This analysis is explicitly an approximation because the Deparment of Labor does not have data for all UE unions.